 - The difference between a Cone NAT and a Symmetric NAT can be detected during step 3.
-If the topdump command on B shows a source port equal to \$A\PORT, then the NAT is respecting the source port chosen by the application, which means that it is one of the Cone NAT types.
-However, if topdump shows that the source port is different from \$A\PORT, then the NAT is changing the source port during outbound mapping, which means that it is a Symmetric NAT. - In the case of a Cone NAT, the data sent from B should arrive correctly at A after step 4. - In the case of a Symmetric NAT, the data sent from B won't arrive at A after step 4, because \$A\PORT is the wrong destination port.
-If you write the correct port (as discovered in step 3) instead of \$A\PORT, then the data should arrive to A.
+If the tcpdump command on B shows a source port equal to \$A_PORT, then the NAT is respecting the source port chosen by the application, which means that it is one of the Cone NAT types.
+However, if tcpdump shows that the source port is different from \$A_PORT, then the NAT is changing the source port during outbound mapping, which means that it is a Symmetric NAT. - In the case of a Cone NAT, the data sent from B should arrive correctly at A after step 4. - In the case of a Symmetric NAT, the data sent from B won't arrive at A after step 4, because \$A_PORT is the wrong destination port.
+If you write the correct port (as discovered in step 3) instead of \$A_PORT, then the data should arrive at A.